 Skipping repetitive page content via skip links is also possible on every page.
 Skip links allow you to bypass persistent header links and jump directly to main content.
 On the results page, there are additional skip links before the result items that let you jump directory to the filter options and highlighted content areas.

-You can identify document which have tables where this is available on the search results page by looking for documents which have the “TABLE” flag beneath the article summary.
+To identify documents on the search results page which have extracted tables which you can download, look for documents which have the “TABLE” flag beneath the article summary.

-For articles with this flag – when you are in the article you will see the tables which you can download called out in their own section called “Tables”.
+For documents with this flag – when you are in the document you will see the tables which you can download called out in their own section called “Tables”.
 This section is right beneath the “Category Term” section on most documents.

 In this section you will see a link to download the table, and when you click on it you will see a list of options of how to download the table.
 You can download this table as a PDF, XLS, or PNG from this option.